-The Sea Grant Knauss Fellowship provides a unique educational experience to graduate students who have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.
-Successful applicants will spend one year (13 month award term), February 1, 2018 to February 28, 2019, in a Legislative or Executive Host Office in the Washington, D.C. area.
+The Sea Grant John A. Knauss Marine Policy Fellowship Program was established by Congress in 1979 and is named in honor of one of Sea Grant’s founders, former NOAA Administrator John A. Knauss.
+The Fellowship offers a unique educational experience to graduate and professional students who have an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.
+The program matches the students with hosts in the legislative or executive branch of the federal government for a one-year paid fellowship (13 month award term) in the Washington, D.C. area.

-Please consult the REVISED Federal Funding Opportunity Announcement which contains the Guidelines for Documents Required, Content, Selection Critera, as well as the Review and Selection Process.
+Please consult the Federal Funding Opportunity Announcement (FFO) # NOAA-OAR-SG-2019-2005447, which contains the guidelines/requirements for documents and content (summarized below), selection critera, as well as the review and selection process.

-- Submit to Texas Sea Grant Research Coordinator, Mia Zwolinski at firstname.lastname@example.org;
+- Submit to the Texas Sea Grant Research Coordinator, Mia Zwolinski at firstname.lastname@example.org;

 - Do not complete the Grants.gov application file nor submit information directly into Grants.gov;